 - A great name

 God also has promises for people today.
 He promises that anyone who believes in Jesus will be saved.
-This well-known verse from John also shows us how we should respond to God’s promise: we must believe God’s promises.
+This well-known verse from John also shows how we should respond to God’s promise: we must believe God’s promises.

 1. The promise for land.

-Why this Holy Land was chosen to be given to Abraham is a secret of the Lord, Who wanted to tell mankind that, though unseen, He continues to remain the Master of life.
+Why this Holy Land was chosen to be given to Abraham is a secret of the Lord, Who wanted to tell humankind that, though unseen, He continues to remain the Master of life.
 The focal point of the world and peace.
 Jesus Christ reveals Himself in the Holy Land as the living One, the omnipresent One.

 2. The promise to bless Abraham.